 “I’ve been lucky to meet people like Kate,” Meléndez said.
 “Old-school San Francisco people.”

-Then, in the fall of 2022, after the bookstore changed ownership, he moved to Dog Eared Books, where he has been for over three years.
+Then, in the fall of 2022, after the bookstore changed ownership, he moved to Dog Eared Books, where he has been for more than three years.

 Three people browse books in a well-lit bookstore with shelves filled with books, two artworks and three windows visible on the back wall.